 Will, Enduring Power of Attorney, and Personal Directive for one person: $350.00

-Pair of Wills, Enduring Powers of Attorney and Personal Directives for Spouses: $400.00
+Pair of Wills, Enduring Powers of Attorney and Personal Directives for Spouses or Partners: $400.00

 A higher fee may be requested when your documents would become more complex and require the drafting of clauses specific to the individuals, or where time-consuming consideration of personal situations such as a second marriage is necessary.